Primary Navigation Mobile

 What’s it like to drive?

 The Fiesta ST is a firecracker.
-While there are just three cylinders under the bonnet, the 1.5-litre turbo petrol engine produces an impressive 200hp, and for the facelifted version torque has been increased from 290Nm to 320Nm.
+While there are just three cylinders under the bonnet, the 1.5-litre turbo petrol engine produces an impressive 200hp, and for the facelifted version torque increased from 290Nm to 320Nm.
 So although 0-62mph in 6.5 seconds isn’t scorchingly quick these days and we’ve become so used to the instant thrust of electric cars, the ST offers plenty of drama – whether you’re accelerating from a standstill or punching down a couple of gears to overtake slower traffic.

 11